kaziullah66/azure-network-protocol/README.md

 - Filter for ICMP traffic
 - Send out a perpetual ping through the Windows virtual machine and create an inbound security rule in the Linux virtual machine to ignore the ping requests
 - Log on to the Linux virtual machine and filter for SSH on Wireshark
+- Filter for DNS
+- Filter for RDP

 <h2>Actions and Observations</h2>